jschoch/phorechat/HOWIDIDIT4.md

 ### React Grunt Work

-We need to plumb up all of our React goodness.
+We need to start to plumb up all of our React goodness.
 Our [ChatApp.js](https://github.com/jschoch/phorechat/blob/f07a98f2a99ed5b2d69855bc9fe492a6124404a5/web/static/js/ChatApp.js) commit is commented below

 ```js
 import React from "bower_components/react/react";